vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 1. Browse to **Active Directory** > **App registrations** and click **+ New registration**.

-1. Enter a display name for the app, such as `tkg`, and select who else can use it.
+1. Enter a display name for the app, such as `tce`, and select who else can use it.
 You can leave the **Redirect URI (optional)** field blank.

 1. Click **Register**.
 This registers the application with an Azure service principal account as described in [How to: Use the portal to create an Azure AD application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) in the Azure documentation.